 - A Millennial generation embracing the shared economy

-Table 1 provides examples of early-stage MaaS entrants and other companies offering related services and technologies.
+The following table provides examples of early-stage MaaS entrants and other companies offering related services and technologies.

 |MaaS Global||One app (Whim) for multiple transport modes (public transport, city bikes, taxis, rental cars).
 Includes all-inclusive payment plans or pay-as-you-go.|